Juan Sebastián Elcano: Birth

 House where Elcano is said to have been born.
 Although there is presently a plaque there that alleges such, it is unlikely.

 The date of Elcano's birth is unknown, but it can be inferred with a fair amount of certainty that his year of birth was 1486 or 1487.
 Spanish historiographers have written that he was 42 years old when he sailed with Magellan in 1518, which would place his birth year in 1476.
 However, before setting sail Elcano himself had confirmed that he was "approximately" 32 years old, as recorded in a document of August 1519; therefore, it is reasonable to believe that he was born in 1486 or 1487.

 There is little doubt about Elcano's place of birth because in his will, drawn by Elcano himself, he mentions that his birthplace is Getaria.
 It is usually said that he was born in the house located in San Roque Street in the municipality of Getaria, today called the "Birthplace of Juan Sebastián Elcano".
 There is a plaque commemorating the event next to the house.
 Even if he was born there, the house did not belong to the Elcano family, but to his maternal grandfather's family, the Portus.

 In the chronicles of the time, Elcano is also presented as a "Getarian".
 In 1601, the chronicler Juan de Mariana, after writing that Elcano was from Getaria, adds: "from Biscay by nationality or Guipuscoan".
 At that time the Basques were called 'Vizcaínos' or 'Biscayans'.
-It has been deduced from indirect information that the Basque language was his mother tongue, but it is unequivocable that he also communicated in Spanish, as can be seen in the letters he wrote to the king, and in the interrogations he underwent in Seville and in Valladolid.
+It has been deduced from indirect information that the Basque language was his mother tongue, but it is unequivocally true that he also communicated in Spanish, as can be seen in the letters he wrote to the king, and in the interrogations he underwent in Seville and in Valladolid.
 It appears that he could read Latin as well, because the two books referred to in his will were written in that language.